dmitrinesterenko/cs294/hw1/README.md

 # CS294-112 HW 1: Imitation Learning

-Dependencies: TensorFlow, OpenAI Gym, Roboschool v1.1
+Dependencies: TensorFlow, OpenAI Gym, Roboschool v1.1, Apt install dependencies: python3-tk

 The only file that you need to look at is `run_expert.py`, which is code to load up an expert policy, run a specified number of roll-outs, and save out data.